jts272/pp3-lidl-bake-mate/README.md

 - Increase operational efficiency in daily afternoon bake task
   - The program allows staff to complete a daily task in a logical manner, which produces the desired numerical result
-- Aid KPI's by generating correct figures - e.g. only baking what is required
+- Aid KPIs by generating correct figures - e.g. only baking what is required
-  - Human error is reduced as the program handles all arithmetic
+  - Human error is reduced as the program handles all arithmetic so procedures are followed accurately
 - To make the task accessible to all staff, regardless of mathematical ability
   - The program flow is made clear so can be used with little need for training or mathematical ability